TYO

 • Which airlines offer Business Class tickets on flights to Tokyo?

 Traveling to Tokyo and want to offer yourself a Business Class experience?
-Depending on the origin, the following airlines offer seats in Business Class: China Airlines, Singapore Airlines, Cathay Pacific and Philippine Airlines.
+Depending on the origin, the following airlines offer seats in Business Class: China Airlines, Cathay Pacific, EVA Air and ANA.

 • How does KAYAK find such good deals on Business Class tickets to Tokyo?